Incognito/rumprun_wiki_wiki/Tutorial:-Kernel-development.md

 Installing prerequisites
 ------------------------

-For this tutorial, we will need _buildrump.sh_ and _rumprun_.
+For this tutorial, we will need _buildrump.sh_ and _rumprun-posix_.
 If you already have them built, you may skip this step.

 For buildrump.sh, run (terminal 1):